Come to visit us

 Times of services can be found on the Worship page.
 Most services last around 60 minutes, though the quarterly 9.00 am Communion service is a little shorter.
 So too is the weekly Wednesday morning service, although not if you have time to stay for a cup of tea and a chat afterwards!
 The Monday morning prayer meeting usually lasts about 30 minutes.
 The Monday afternoon fellowship varies a little.

 There are always crèche facilities available at the 10.30 am Sunday service.
-Older children visiting that service are welcome to join Sunday Club, which runs every Sunday morning, except during family services when we all stay together in church.
-The person who greets you at the door will be able to introduce you to whoever is running the crèche or to someone from the Sunday Club team that morning if you wish.
+Older children visiting that service are welcome to join Junior Church, which runs every Sunday morning, except during family services when we all stay together in church.
+The person who greets you at the door will be able to introduce you to whoever is running the crèche or to someone from the Junior Church team that morning if you wish.
+Have a look at the Junior Church page for details of how we have reorganised ourselves during the building works.

 Services are a mixture of prayers, hymns or songs, and readings.
 The format of services should make it clear as it goes along what is happening.
 Any service books or hymn books you might need will be in the pews already so you won't have to juggle with an armful of books when you arrive.
 Generally speaking, we only stand to sing and also when the collection has been taken and is being brought to the front of church to be blessed.
 Please don't feel obliged to contribute to the collection incidentally - just pass the collection plate on without putting anything into it.
 Many church regulars contribute through their bank account so you won't be the only person to do that.